amorrissette/BiRefNet/tutorials/MultiChannelSegmentation.md

 3. **Loss function**: The loss function has been updated to support both multi-channel and single-channel ground truth.

 4. **Performance**: Computing multiple segmentation maps may require more GPU memory and training time.

+## Approximate Color Matching

+The system supports approximate color matching to handle small variations in RGB values:

+- Set `config.color_tolerance` to a positive integer (default: 10) to enable approximate matching
+- Colors within the specified distance will be assigned to the corresponding channel
+- This makes the system more robust to JPEG compression artifacts and anti-aliasing effects
+- Use a smaller tolerance (or 0) for exact color matching when precision is required

+For example, with `color_tolerance = 10`:
+- RGB value (255, 0, 0) will match pixels with R between 245-255, G between 0-10, and B between 0-10
+- This helps with slightly varying colors at object boundaries or from image compression

+You can adjust this value based on your dataset characteristics - higher for more tolerance, lower for stricter matching.

 ## Compatibility